Fiat Grande Panda Review

 -

-The Panda has been an amazingly successful car for Fiat, especially here in Italy, where they are more common than pasta.
-They are cheap to buy and run, practical and great fun to drive.
-This all new car will be the first of a family of Pandas, which is weird as any zoologist will tell you it’s notoriously hard to breed them.
-These will include a bigger SUV, a coupe, and a mini-MPV.
+The Panda has been an amazingly successful car for Fiat, especially in Italy, where they are more common than pasta.
+Not surprising, since they’re cheap to buy and run, practical and great fun to drive.
+This all-new Grande Panda uses the same platform as the Citroen e-C3 and Vauxhall Frontera, and it will be the first of a family of Pandas that’s set to include a bigger SUV, a coupe, and a mini-MPV; all ready.
 There will be a city car too, which will be the size you’d expect a Panda to be.

 ADVERTISEMENT